flyyufelix/flyyufelix.github.io/_posts/2019-06-04-pixmoving-hackathon.md

 ---
 ### 1. Introduction

-I attended a few [Donkey Car](https://www.donkeycar.com/){:target="_blank"} meetups during my stay in the US last year and noticed that cars powered by end-to-end neural network (i.e. directly output steering and throttle) weren’t doing as well as the ones that used traditional optimal control methods (such as line following, path planning, etc).
+I attended several [Donkey Car](https://www.donkeycar.com/){:target="_blank"} meetups during my stay in the US last year and noticed that cars powered by end-to-end neural network (i.e. directly output steering and throttle) weren’t doing as well as the ones that used traditional optimal control methods (such as line following, path planning, etc).
 No matter how hard people tried, neural network models always lost out to the carefully optimized control algorithms.
-Most frustratingly, most neural network cars couldn't even complete a single lap during the actual competition when the track was surrounded by audience!
+More frustratingly, most neural network cars couldn't even complete a single lap during the actual competition when the track was surrounded by audience!

 So why didn’t neural network work well and how we, as neural network and deep learning enthusiasts (oh well...), can go about improving neural network cars and even make them viable challengers to the cars powered by optimal control algorithms.
 In this blogpost, I will discuss some of the major drawbacks of neural network models and outline various techniques we tried to overcome such challenges.